Ajowyang/c0724-code-solutions/typescript-local-storage/typescript-local-storage-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- How do you store data in `localStorage`?
+- How do you store data in `localStorage`? use the setItem() method

-- How do you retrieve data from `localStorage`?
+- How do you retrieve data from `localStorage`? use the getItem() method

-- What data type can `localStorage` save in the browser?
+- What data type can `localStorage` save in the browser? string

-- When is the safest time to store user data?
+- When is the safest time to store user data? right after a change is made

 ## Notes